howtographql/howtographql/content/frontend/react-urql/2-queries-loading-links.md

 </Instruction>

 Awesome, that's all your data fetching code.
 If you check your app now you can see that a request is sent to your GraphQL API.
-But as you can already tell, `LinkList` not using the server data yet, so let's make it happen 🤩
+But as you can already tell, `LinkList` is not using the server data yet, so let's make it happen 🤩

 You can now finally remove the mock data and render actual links that are fetched from the server.